neonevm/neon-evm.docs/docs/governance/technical_implementation/vote.md

 ### 5.2 Approve a transaction

-A MultiSig wallet applies a threshold policy to allow greater controls and security over transactions.
-While you may set up a MultiSig wallet to behave like a single-signature wallet by creating a threshold of "1 of 1", this is ill advised.
+A MultiSig wallet applies a threshold policy to allow greater control and security over transactions.
+While you may set up a MultiSig wallet to behave like a single-signature wallet by creating a threshold of "1 of 1", this is ill-advised.
 The following step provides your recently created transaction with an approval which will count toward the customized threshold for this Vault.
-Remember, you have connected your hardware wallet and Phantom wallet to manage your approval process, expect to use both to achieve the next step.
+Remember, you have connected your hardware wallet and Phantom wallet to manage your approval process; expect to use both to achieve the next step.

 a.
 Click the **Transactions** tab on the left-hand side of the dash.

 b.
-Click on your newly created tx which has **Active** status.
+Click on your newly created tx, which has **Active** status.

 > <img src={activeTx} width="400" />

-Under the **Results** section you will see a number for *Confirmed* and a number for *Rejected*.
+Under the **Results** section, you will see a number for *Confirmed* and a number for *Rejected*.
 When the transaction is first created, both numbers should be 0.

 c.
 Click **Confirm** to vote for the transaction, and **Reject** to vote against it.